Eric Orr

-Eric Orr (1939–1998) is an American artist who lived and worked in Venice, California from 1965 to 1998.
+Eric Orr (1939–1998) was an American artist who lived and worked in Venice, California from 1965 to 1998.
 Before moving to Los Angeles in 1965, Orr was a civil rights worker in Mississippi.
 A key figure of the Light and Space movement, Orr developed alongside Southern California conceptual art and created perceptual-based installations commonly associated with Light and Space art.
 Orr's work spanned a variety of artistic practices (including installation art, sculpture, painting, and performance art that challenged the definition of art making.
 Orr's work incorporated a broad range of cultural references, including space icons found in ancient religions and cultures, Egyptian symbolism, and Buddhist spiritualism.

 Orr participated in a number of international exhibitions during his life, including documenta VII (1982), the Sydney Biennale (1986), and the Venice Biennale (1986).
 His work can be found in many public and private collections, including the Los Angeles County Museum of Art; the Whitney Museum of American Art, New York; the Solomon R. Guggenheim Museum, New York; the San Francisco Museum of Modern Art; and the Centre Pompidou, Paris; Orr died in Venice, California, in 1998."
 His archives are available at The Getty Research Institute.